Chocolatey and sweet fat bombs. These Fudge Fat Bombs taste just like a piece of fudge, but without the refined sugar!

 Find more Real Balanced dessert recipes here!Print

 These Fudge Fat Bombs are the ultimate ketogenic dessert!
-This recipe is keto, low-carb, paleo, grain-free, gluten-free, dairy-free, vegetarian, vegan, & refined-sugar-free!
+This recipe is keto, low-carb, paleo, grain-free, gluten-free, dairy-free, vegetarian, vegan, refined-sugar-free, and contains only 1.4 grams of net carbs per serving!

 - 1 cup coconut oil, at room temperature